St Stephen's Green

 St Stephen’s Green is one of Ireland’s oldest public parks.
-Formed in 1664 in the city’s outskirts, it is currently in the city center.
+Formed in 1664 in the city’s outskirts, it's now part of the city centre.

-This urban green space is situated in the city center, at the end of Grafton Street (one of the busiest shopping streets).
+This urban green space is situated in the city centre, at the end of Grafton Street (one of the busiest shopping streets).

-Up until 1663, the swampy land was on the city’s periphery and it was used for herding.
-The Dublin Corporation decided to found a park and sell the land surrounding it.
+Up until 1663, the swampy land was on the city’s periphery and was used for herding.
+The Dublin Corporation decided to found a park and sell the surrounding land.
 Beautiful Georgian houses were constructed around the green space, attracting Dublin’s wealthiest families.

-The gardens were redesigned during the nineteenth century in a Victorian style and are still beautifully maintained.
-The St Stephen's Green park is rectangular shaped and nearly 9 hectares.
+The park was redesigned during the 19th century in Victorian style and is still beautifully maintained.
+St Stephen's Green is rectangular shaped and nearly 9 hectares (22 acres).
 It houses a dazzling pond full of swans and seagulls.

-St Stephen’s Green Park is our favorite urban park in Dublin.
-This charming green lung is the perfect place to visit to take a break from so much sightseeing, and a great place to get away from the hustle and bustle of the capital.
+St Stephen’s Green is our favourite urban park in Dublin.
+This charming green lung is the perfect place to take a break from sightseeing, and a great place to get away from the hustle and bustle of the city.

 Schedule